 What is a taboo subject for many people, we address openly and comprehensively, as education in all health areas is of utmost priority and should not be concealed under any circumstances.

 Love is one of life's many advances.
 It enriches, inspires, strengthens, and connects us.
-Nevertheless, it carries some risks that we should protect ourselves from for a carefree and unrestrained love life.The infection with a sexually transmitted disease can happen faster than you think and often remain undetected for too long.
+Nevertheless, it carries some dangers from which we should protect ourselves for a carefree and unburdened love life.The infection with a sexually transmitted disease can happen faster than you think and often remain undetected for too long.

 The HIV virus poses the greatest risk to our health and can become life-threatening in some cases.
-Do you fear that you may have been infected with the virus or do you want to protect yourself before a new partnership?
-Do not hesitate and take an HIV test.
+Are you concerned that you may have been infected with the virus or do you want to protect yourself before a new partnership?
+Do not hesitate and conduct an HIV test.

 Everything you need to know about such HIV tests can be found in this article.